-Caution: Federal law restricts this device to sale by or on the order of a physician or a practitioner trained and certified in its use.
-Assisted Hatchling, Embryo Biopsy and PGD are not recommended for routine use in all IVF patients.
+Caution: Federal (US) law restricts this device to sale by or on the order of a physician or a licensed healthcare practitioner trained and certified in its use.
+Laser-assisted hatching and laser-assisted biopsy are not recommended for use in all IVF patients.
 Please Note: For animal research and human stem cell applications, the HT Research Lasers should be used.

 - Real-time video recording

 - Auto-image capture on laser fire

 - Thumbnail image capture